A female Doberman? Or a male Doberman? Are you too stuck between this Dobie decision? If so, you are not alone.

 Can’t decide between the two?
 Get a pair – No joke!
 They are just that good!

-Whatever gender you choose, socialize it well and put efforts to train it well.
+Whatever gender you choose, Doberman pet parents must socialize the pup and try to train it correctly.
 This is the secret to a happy Dobie life, folks!

 Copyright CaninePals.Com.
 All Rights Reserved.